kiminh/stRatification/STAR_example/STAR_EXAMPLE.md

 ### mutate column names into more close to the expression in the paper

-as a result we get n = 3784, which is slightly larger than the number in the paper.
+as a result we get n = 3784, which is slightly larger than the sample size in the paper.

 ``` r
 data <- data %>%